Pyrosulfate

 In chemistry, disulfate or pyrosulfate is the anion with the molecular formula S_{2}O_{7}^{2−}.
 Disulfate is the IUPAC name.

 It has a dichromate-like structure and can be visualised as two corner-sharing SO4 tetrahedra, with a bridging oxygen atom.

 In this anion, sulfur has an oxidation state of +6.
 Disulfate is the conjugate base of the hydrogen disulfate (hydrogen pyrosulfate) ion HS_{2}O_{7}^{−}, which in turn is the conjugate base of disulfuric acid (pyrosulfuric acid).

+Role in sulfation

+Industrial production of sulfate ester-based surfactants involves the reaction (sulfation) of fatty alcohols with sulfur trioxide.
+For example, dodecyl alcohol is sulfated using sulfur trioxide.
+The reaction proceeds by initial formation of the pyrosulfate:

+Several million tons are produced annually.